Kamalesh-Git/VISI0NARIES/README.md

 Create an AI-based Vision system with a built-in Deep Learning model to detect, identify, and display defects on components which can qualify Paint appearance, Weld appearance, assembly quality, and machining quality.

 ## Dataset Information
 We used the [Weld Defect Detection Dataset](https://www.kaggle.com/datasets/sukmaadhiwijaya/weld-defect-detection-dataset) from Kaggle for training our model.
+We will also incorporate datasets for Paint aesthetics and gap measurements in the future.

 ## Model Details
 We have developed a machine learning model to detect weld defects.
 The model was trained using an RTX 3050 (6GB) laptop GPU and an i5-12450H CPU.
+We plan to extend our model to include detection capabilities for Paint aesthetics and gap measurements.

 ## Deployment on Raspberry Pi
 We are importing the trained deep learning model on a Raspberry Pi 5 and using a Pi Camera module to create a real-time machine vision system.